CDE will be closed on Monday, Jan. 17 for the Martin Luther King, Jr. holiday.

 Student Course Participation and Achievement Report (H.B.
 14-1376)

 The 2015-16 password protected reports are now available.
-The public reports will be released by December 2017.
+The public reports have been released, and are available below.
 Keep an eye on the Scoop for additional information.
 For questions, contact B Sanders at firstname.lastname@example.org.

 - Student participation in each core course level (math, English, science and social science) disaggregated by student groups; and

 - When available, the proficiency levels of students in each core course level as measured on the statewide assessments, disaggregated by student groups.

 Schools and districts are required to conduct an analysis of the course enrollment data in their Unified Improvement Plans (UIPs).
 If disparities are discovered, then actions should be documented in the action plan.
 The UIP requirements are intended to identify areas for further investigation and ensure steps are taken to provide all students with opportunities to meet college and career readiness expectations.